tonytvo/blog-generator/content/blog/art-of-war/index.md

   - The more conflicts and difficult situations you put yourself through, the more battle-tested your mind will be.
   - **Be self-reliant.**
   - Dependency makes you vulnerable to all kinds of emotions.
   - We tend to overestimate other people’s abilities, and we tend to underestimate our own.
-Compensate for this by trusting yourself more, and others less.
+Compensate for this by trusting yourself more and others less.
-  - Remember, though, that being self-reliant does not mean burdening yourself with petty details.
+  - Remember, being self-reliant does not mean burdening yourself with petty details.
   - **Suffer fools gladly.**
   - Your time and energy are limited, and you must learn how to preserve them.
-  - Instead, think of fools as you think of children, or pets, not important enough to affect your mental balance.
+  - Instead, think of fools as you think of children or pets, not important enough to affect your mental balance.
   - **Crowd out feelings of panic by focusing on simple tasks.**
   - **Unintimidate yourself.**
   - See the person, not the myth.
 Imagine him or her as a child, as someone riddled with insecurities.
   - **Develop your Fingerspitzengefuhl (fingertip feel).**
   - Presence of mind depends not only on your mind's ability to come to your aid in difficult situations but also on the speed with which this happens.
-  - There are things you can do to help you respond faster and bring out that intuitive feel that all animals possess.
+  - There are things you can do to help you respond faster and bring out that intuitively feel that all animals possess.
 Deep knowledge of the terrain will let you process information faster than your enemy, a tremendous advantage.
 Getting a feel for the spirit of men and material, thinking your way into them instead of looking at them from outside, will help to put you in a different frame of mind.
   - Get your mind into the habit of making lightning-quick decisions, trusting your fingertip feel.
-Your mind will advance in a kind of mental blitzkrieg, moving past your opponents before they realize what has hit them.
+Your mind will advance in a mental blitzkrieg, moving past your opponents before they realize what has hit them.

 ## Create a Sense of Urgency and Desperation: The Death-Ground Strategy
 - You are your own worst enemy.
 You waste precious time dreaming of the future instead of engaging in the present.
 Since nothing seems urgent to you, you are only half involved in what you do.
 The only way to change is through action and outside pressure.
 Put yourself in situations where you have too much at stake to waste time or resources--if you cannot afford to lose, you won't.
 Cut your ties to the past; enter unknown territory where you must depend on your wits and energy to see you through.
 Place yourself on "death ground," where your back is against the wall and you have to fight like hell to get out alive.